NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Invisible Hand.md

 * * *
 Sometimes your deity requires you to act in the shadows, accomplishing things without drawing attention to yourself—or them.

-Once per day, when you roll Stealth for initiative at the start of a combat, you can choose to be [[Conditions/Invisible|Invisible]] for 1 minute.
+Once per day, when you roll Stealth for initiative at the start of a combat, you can choose to be [[Invisible|Invisible]] for 1 minute.
 If you spend a Mythic Point while beginning the [[Actions/Avoid Notice|Avoid Notice]] exploration activity, you are invisible for as long as you continue to Avoid Notice.

 *Source: Pathfinder Lost Omens Divine Mysteries*
 *ORC*